2485 North Service Road West, Oakville, Ontario, L6M 0Y3

-Built in 1992, the Halton Regional Police Service Headquarters is centrally located at the east side of the Halton Region Centre in southwest Oakville with easy access to the QEW.
+Opened on September 24, 2018, the new Halton Regional Police Service Headquarters is centrally located near the intersection of Bronte and North Service Road W. in southwest Oakville with easy access to the QEW.

 More than 300 civilian employees and uniform Service members work out of HRPS Headquarters.

 The Halton Regional Police Service Headquarters is commanded by:

 905-825-4747 ext.
 4700